The BPCC Updated statutes

 d) Dissolve the other governing bodies of the B.P.C.C.;

-e) Alter the statutes and wind up the Association.
+e) Alter the articles of association and wind up the Association.

-One: Convocations for the General Meetings shall be made by means of affixing a convocation in the association’s head office at least fifteen days prior to the meeting accompanied by a postal or electronic notice, under the terms of the law, with indication of the day, time and place of the meeting and the respective agenda.
+ONE: Call notices for the General Meetings shall be made by means of affixing a call notice in the association’s head office at least fifteen days prior to the meeting accompanied by a postal or electronic notice, under the terms of the law, with indication of the day, time and place of the meeting and the respective agenda.

-Two: In its first convocation, the General Meeting may only function if there is quorum of at least half of all members.
+TWO: In its first call notice, the General Meeting may only function if there is quorum of at least half of all members.

-Three: In its second convocation, the General Meeting may function half an hour after the time set for the first meeting, with any number of members.
+THREE: In its second call notice, the General Meeting may take place half an hour after the time set for the first meeting, with any number of members.

-Two: Decisions on the dissolution of the other governing bodies of the B.P.C.C. and on alteration of the statutes shall be taken by a qualified majority of 75% of the votes of the members attending the General Meeting, and a decision on winding up the association shall be taken by a qualified majority, with a vote in favour by 75% of all members.
+TWO: Decisions on the dissolution of the other governing bodies of the B.P.C.C. and on alteration of the articles of association shall be taken by a qualified majority of 75% of the votes of the members attending the General Meeting, and a decision on winding up the association shall be taken by a qualified majority, with a vote in favour by 75% of all members.

 a) Promote the collection of revenues and settlement of expenses and manage the association’s assets;